SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 > cf services
 ```

-These commands create, on Cloud Foundry, a Spring Cloud Config Server instance named `myConfigServer` configured from the contents of the file `config-server.json`.
+These commands create a Spring Cloud Config Server instance on Cloud Foundry named `myConfigServer` configured from the contents of the file `config-server.json`.

 #### 2.1.2.2 Publish Sample